VEuPathDB/offprint/ReadMe.md

   - install jolokia webapp for /dashboard
   - not exp databases if tuningManager is running
     - block tM when offprint is running
+  - ensure dbora is running before attempting oradb script
+  - create tnsnames.ora entries if needed
+  - do we need APICOMM_DBLINK in conf/oprdb.userdb.schema?
+    - yes because it's used for the dblink
+      - CFG_WDK_USERDB_LINK_LOGIN in offprint.conf
+  - CFG_WDK_USERDB_LINK_LOGIN is not created despite what the offprint.conf indicates
+  - %%app_login_schema%% is commented out in conf/oprdb.appdb.schema, delete line if not needed